 What is Semolina Cake?

-Semolina cake got its name from the fact that the cake batter is made with semolina flour instead of your standard all-purpose flour.
-Semolina is made from durum wheat, which is different from the "common wheat" that all-purpose flour and wheat flour are made from.
-It usually has a courser texture, a more golden color, and a more earthy, sweet aroma.
+Semolina is made from durum wheat, which is different from the "common wheat" that all purpose flour and wheat flour are made from.
+It usually has a coarse texture, golden color, and an earthy, sweet aroma.

 Semolina is high in gluten and protein, which helps baked goods retain moisture and hold their shape.
-Trust me, you've never tasted a cake as moist and soft as basbousa, especially after dousing it in syrup.

-This sweet semolina cake originated in the Middle East.
+This sweet Egyptian semolina yogurt cake originated in the Middle East.
 Some say it originated in Egypt or Turkey, where it's known as basbousa.
-And in Lebanon, this delicious cake is called namoura.
-My in-laws are from Iraq and they adore basbousa.
-They said this particular semolina cake recipe is more moist than other recipes, which is their preferred texture for this tasty treat.
+In Lebanon, this delicious cake is called namoura.
+And in Palestine and Jordan, it's called hareesa.

 Ingredients